 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin keeps larger tear-offs moving so crews finish demobilization without a second haul-out delay.
+The 30-yard bin keeps bigger roof tear-offs moving by avoiding a second haul-out that would stall crew demobilization.

 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route that container to our general c&d debris service instead.
-Pure asphalt tear-offs stay on our standard roofing line—we handle the sorting at the transfer station for you.
+When you mix shingle debris with framing or sheathing offcuts, we route that container to our general c&d debris service—keeping your mixed materials sorted correctly.
+Pure asphalt tear-offs stay on our standard, simplified service line for your project.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition